-Incident Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs. delayed report), institution will help provide victim with access to medical care 2.
+Incident Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs. delayed report), institution will help provide the victim with access to medical care 2.
 Institution will assess immediate safety needs of victim 3.
-Institution will assist victim with contacting local police if victim requests AND provide the victim with referrals to off campus mental health providers 4.
+Institution will assist victim with contacting local police if victim requests AND provide the victim with contact information for local police department 4.
 Institution will provide victim with referrals to off campus mental health providers 5.
 Institution will assess need to implement interim or long-term protective measures, if appropriate 6.
 Institution will provide the victim with a written explanation of the victim's rights and options 7.
-Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate 8.
+Institution will provide a "No trespassing" directive to accused party if deemed appropriate 8.
 Institution will provide written instructions on how to apply for Protective Order 9.
 Institution will provide a copy of the policy applicable to Sexual Assault to the victim and inform the victim regarding timeframes for inquiry, investigation and resolution 10.
-Institution will inform the victim of the outcome of the investigation, whether or not the respondent will be administratively charged and what the outcome of the hearing is 11.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking Institution will assess immediate safety needs of victim
+Institution will inform the victim of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 11.
+Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking Institution will assess immediate safety needs of victim 2.

-2. Institution will assist victim with contacting local police if victim requests AND provide the victim with contact information for local police department 3.
-Institution will provide written instructions on how to apply for Protective Order 4.
-Institution will provide written information to victim on how to preserve evidence 5.
-Institution will assess need to implement interim or long-term protective measures to protect the victim, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options 7.
-Institution will provide a "No Trespass" (PNG) directive to respondent party if deemed appropriate Institution will assess immediate safety needs of victim Dating Violence 2.
 Institution will assist victim with contacting local police if victim requests AND provide the victim with contact information for local police department 3.
+Institution will provide written instructions on how to apply for Protective Order

+4. Institution will provide written information to victim on how to preserve evidence5.
+Institution will assess need to implement interim or long-term protective measures to protect the victim, if appropriate 6.
+Institution will provide the victim with a written explanation of the victim's rights and options 7.
+Institution will provide a "No Trespass" (PNG) directive to accused party if deemed 5 appropriate Dating Violence Institution will assess immediate safety needs of victim Institution will assist victim with contacting local police if victim requests AND provide the victim with contact information for local police department 3.
 Institution will provide written instructions on how to apply for Protective Order 4.
 Institution will provide written information to victim on how to preserve evidence 5.
 Institution will assess need to implement interim or long-term protective measures to protect the victim, if appropriate 6.
-Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate Domestic Violence Institution will assess immediate safety needs of victim Institution will assist victim with contacting local police if victim requests AND provide the victim with contact information for local police department 3.
+Institution will provide the victim with a written explanation of the victim's rights and options 7.
+Institution will provide a "No trespassing" directive to accused party if deemed appropriate Domestic Institution will assess immediate safety needs of victim Violence Institution will assist victim with contacting local police if victim requests AND provide the victim with contact information for local police department 3.
 Institution will provide written instructions on how to apply for Protective Order 4.
 Institution will provide written information to victim on how to preserve evidence 5.
 Institution will assess need to implement interim or long-term protective measures to protect the victim, if appropriate 6.
 Institution will provide the victim with a written explanation of the victim's rights and options 7.
-Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate
+Institution will provide a "No trespassing" directive to accused party if deemed appropriate